 Many well-respected companies both large and small recruit and hire a large portion of our graduates for positions throughout the country and the world, for many diversified positions.

-The TAM department is well established and respected throughout the industry with our world-renowned professors and annual advisory board, which enables us to have constant contact with most aspects of our industry.
+The TAM department is well established and respected throughout the industry with our world-renowned professors and annual advisory board meetings, which enable us to have constant contact with most aspects of our industry.

 Many scholarships from both the department and the college are available for members of the TAM department.

 Prospective students should register for a visit through the MU Admissions Office.
-During your visit, you will have an opportunity to learn more about the University of Missouri, TAM program, and career opportunities that the major offers as well as meet with a faculty member in TAM.
-We offer a special visit opportunity for high school students who have been admitted to the University of Missouri considering a major in Textile and Apparel Management at MU’s College of Human Environmental Sciences.
-To sign-up or receive more information, contact HES Student Services.
+During your visit, you will have an opportunity to learn more about the University of Missouri, TAM programs, and career opportunities that the major offers as well as meet with a faculty member in TAM.
+We offer a special visit opportunity for high school students who have been admitted to the University of Missouri considering a major in Textile and Apparel Management at MU’s College of Arts and Science.